Indiana Out-of-State Move Attorney

 The court will hear the case for relocating.
+When you hire us, trust that our Indiana out-of-state move attorney will stand by your side during all hearings in front of the court.
 In making any decisions, courts in Indiana carefully review many factors relating to the move, including:

-- The distance involved: How far the parents will live from each other.
+- Distance involved: How far will the parents live from each other?

-- Expenses and hardships: Will the non-relocating parent be negatively affected in terms of their ability to exercise parenting time or visitation?
+- Expenses and hardships: Will the non-relocating parent be negatively affected in terms of the ability to exercise parenting time or visitation?

-- Relationships: Understanding the feasibility of relationship preservation for the child and the non-relocating parent.
+- Relationships: What is the feasibility of relationship preservation for the child and the non-relocating parent?

-- Contact history: Whether the relocating individual has a history of promoting or discouraging the non-custodial individual’s contact with the child.
+- Contact history: Does the relocating individual have a history of promoting or discouraging the non-custodial individual’s contact with the child?

-- Underlying factors: Understanding the reason for relocation and the reason for any objections.
+- Underlying factors: What is the reason for relocation and the reason for any objections?

 - Child’s best interests: The judge will consider anything else that may affect the child’s interests, including his or her age and desire to move.